-During fiscal year 2004-2005, Milliman, Inc. served as LACERA's independent actuary.
-Milliman, Inc. completed the actuarial valuation as of June 30, 2004 and determined the funding status (the ratio of system assets to system liabilities) to be 82.8%.
+During fiscal year 2005-2006, Milliman, Inc. served as LACERA's independent actuary.
+Milliman, Inc. completed the actuarial valuation as of June 30, 2005 and determined the funding status (the ratio of system assets to system liabilities) to be 85.8%.
 The funding status was established based on the entry age normal actuarial cost method, an assumed 7.75% investment return, an assumed 3.75% annual total payroll growth rate (annual individual salary increases, which vary by service, range from 9.98% to 4.01%), an inflation rate of 3.5%, and an actuarial value of assets using a three-year smoothed method based on the difference between expected and actual market value of the assets as of the valuation date.

-The June 30, 2004 valuation, determining the funding ratio to be 82.8%, recognized an Unfunded Actuarial Accrued Liability (UAAL) of \$5.61 billion.
-The County contribution rate was therefore set equal to 6.41% of payroll for the amortization of the UAAL over 30 years, plus the normal cost rate of 9.60%, for a total contribution rate of 16.01% of payroll.
+The June 30, 2005 valuation, determining the funding ratio to be 85.8%, recognized an Unfunded Actuarial Accrued Liability (UAAL) of \$4.88 billion.
+The County contribution rate was therefore set equal to 5.33% of payroll for the amortization of the UAAL over a rolling 30-year period plus the normal cost rate of 9.53%, for a total contribution rate of 14.86% of payroll.
+Under the current funding Agreement, all but \$34.5 million of the June 30, 2005 STAR Reserve was used to determine the contribution rates for fiscal year commencing July 1, 2006.
+Note that if the entire STAR reserve of \$657 million was excluded from the Valuation Assets, the UAAL would increase by \$632 million.
+Under this hypothetical scenario, the required County contribution rate would increase by 0.74% to 15.60%, and the Funded Ratio would decrease to 84.0%.